dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ### Identity

-It is RECOMMENDED to use anonymous NAIs {{RFC7542}} in the Identity Response, as such identities are routable and privacy-friendly.
+It is RECOMMENDED to use anonymous Network Access Identifiers (NAIs) {{RFC7542}} in the Identity Response, as such identities are routable and privacy-friendly.

 While opaque blobs are allowed by {{RFC3748}}, such identities are NOT RECOMMENDED as they are not routable and should only be considered in local deployments where the EAP-EDHOC peer, EAP authenticator, and EAP-EDHOC server all belong to the same network.

 Many client certificates contain an identity such as an email address, which is already in NAI format.
-When the certificate contains an NAI as subject name or alternative subject name, an anonymous NAI SHOULD be derived from the NAI in the certificate; See {{privacy}}.
+When the certificate contains an NAI as subject name or alternative subject name, an anonymous NAI SHOULD be derived from the NAI in the certificate.
+See {{privacy}}.

 ### Privacy

-EAP-EDHOC peer and server implementations supporting EAP-EDHOC MUST support anonymous Network Access Identifiers (NAIs) (Section 2.4 of {{RFC7542}}).
+EAP-EDHOC peer and server implementations supporting EAP-EDHOC MUST support anonymous NAIs (Section 2.4 of {{RFC7542}}).
 A node supporting EAP-EDHOC MUST NOT send its username (or any other permanent identifiers) in cleartext in the Identity Response (or any message used instead of the Identity Response).
 Following {{RFC7542}}, it is RECOMMENDED to omit the username (i.e., the NAI is @realm), but other constructions such as a fixed username (e.g., anonymous@realm) or an encrypted username (e.g., xCZINCPTK5+7y81CrSYbPg+RKPE3OTrYLn4AQc4AC2U=@realm) are allowed.
 Note that the NAI MUST be a UTF-8 string as defined by the grammar in Section 2.2 of {{RFC7542}}.

 ### Fragmentation {#fragmentation}

 EDHOC is designed to perform well in constrained networks where message sizes are restricted for performance reasons.
-When credentials are passed by reference, EAP-EDHOC messages are typically so small that fragmentation is not needed.
-However as EAP-EDHOC also supports large X.509 certificate chains, EAP-EDHOC implementations MUST provide support for fragmentation and reassembly.
+When credentials are transferred by reference, EAP-EDHOC messages are typically so small that fragmentation is not needed.
+However, as EAP-EDHOC also supports large X.509 certificate chains, EAP-EDHOC implementations MUST provide support for fragmentation and reassembly.
 Since EAP is a lock-step protocol, fragmentation support can be easily added.

-To do so, the EAP-Response and EAP-Request packets of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (See {{detailed-description}} for the detailed description).
+To do so, the EAP-Response and EAP-Request packets of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (see {{detailed-description}} for the detailed description).
 As a summary, EAP-EDHOC fragmentation support is provided through the addition of flag bits (M and L) within the EAP-Response and EAP-Request packets, as well as a (conditional) EAP-EDHOC Message Length field that can be zero to four octets.

 If the L bits are set, this indicates that the message is fragmented, and that the total message length is specified in the EAP-EDHOC Message Length field.